 One of the first decisions you will need to make is which game you want to learn.
 Believe it or not, there are A LOT of games and different variations you can choose from.
 See for yourself how many different poker rules and variations exist.
 As a starter for ten, it's advisable to start with Texas Hold'em, which is arguably the most played game there is.
 It' also traditionally the game that new players learn first, mainly because it's the most popular.
 It carries the most traffic online and is the game of choice in almost every major tournament main event out there.
 When you are ready to get involved, we compare most popular Hold'em variations by a raft of features - we also compare all other major games played online.

 Many players that start out have fears, naturally, around the safety element of playing online.
-Is my money safe?
+Is your money safe?
 Will they do anything with your personal details?
 How secure is each site?
 All very common questions.
-The fact of the matter is that online poker carries the same risk to your money as doing anything else online that involves money - you are probably in a better position as poker rooms spend millions to secure their customers transactions.
+In short, online poker carries the same risk to your money as doing anything else online that involves entering details.
+That said, you are probably better protected as poker rooms spend millions to secure their customers transactions.
 Their business relies on it.
 Any slip ups and it takes a long time to forget.

-For many of us, we want to be the bees knees from the word go.
+For many of us, we want to be the best from the word go.
 When we throw egos into the mix, it can be a dangerous combination.
 Unfortunately it is not very common that players are absolute naturals from the word go.
-Regardless of where you play and how experienced you think you are, one fact is certain - the more time you spend playing, the more you will learn and improve.
-This is no different from learning anything else regardless of how naturally gifted we are.
+Regardless of where you play and how experienced you think you are - the more time you spend playing, the more you will learn and improve.
+This is no different from learning anything else irrespective of how naturally gifted we are.
 We get better when we do something for a sustained period of time - fact.
-We learn new ways to win and what to avoid - sadly often has a price tag, but it is a price tag worth paying if we learn something in the process.
+We learn new ways to win and what to avoid - sadly that often comes with a price tag, but it is a price tag worth paying if we learn in the process.

 By now you will probably appreciate that there are a lot of sites to choose from.
 We have tried to make it as easy as possible for you by comparing sites by the features we think you will consider important.
 Every room has it's own look and feel and you wont be attracted by every room, even if the bonus is tempting.
 It really depends on what you are looking to get out of a poker room.
 For this reason, we added our poker toplists which compare the top sites by a host of different features.
-As a new player, you'll have additional rewards that you can claim including a sign up bonus and added extras which we have negotiated on your behalf.
-Check out all the bonus offers here.
+As a new player, you'll have additional rewards that you can claim including a welcome bonus and added extras which we have negotiated on your behalf.
+Check out all the latest bonus offers on offer.

 Here are a few of the more popular toplists that we offer: